DHTMLX/docs-suite/docs/grid/configuration.md

 **Related sample**: [Grid.
 Header/footer autoHeight mode](https://snippet.dhtmlx.com/jwz9k66d?tag=grid)

-Both configuration options make every level of the zone fit its content.
-The array form of `headerRowHeight`/`footerRowHeight` is more specific, so it wins:
+Both configuration options make **every** level of the zone fit its content.
+The array form of `headerRowHeight`/`footerRowHeight` defines the height of each level explicitly, therefore it takes precedence over `headerAutoHeight`/`footerAutoHeight`:

-- if `headerRowHeight` is set as an array, `headerAutoHeight` is ignored for the header entirely, including the levels which the array does not cover.
+- if `headerRowHeight` is set as an **array**, `headerAutoHeight` is ignored for the header entirely, including the levels which the array does not cover.
 Use the *"auto"* items to opt individual levels in
-- if `headerRowHeight` is set as a number, `headerAutoHeight` works as before: every level fits its content but is never shorter than `headerRowHeight`
+- if `headerRowHeight` is set as a **number**, `headerAutoHeight` works as before: every level fits its content but is never shorter than `headerRowHeight`

 The same pair of rules applies to `footerRowHeight` and `footerAutoHeight`.